PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Completion of Medicine Clerkship.

 • The pathophysiology, clinical and laboratory manifestations, and management of patients with endocrine and metabolic disorders;

-• The basic concepts of defining a research problem designing a research project, carrying out the techniques of the project, and evaluating the results.
+• The basic concepts of defining a research problem, designing a research project, carrying out the techniques of the project, and evaluating the results for interested students.

 ASSESSMENT: Students will be given feedback in the middle of the elective and at the completion.
 This evaluation will be based on their clinical performance.

 Program Number: ELEC 613

 Program Director: E. Barengolts, M.D., Pamela Terrell (Coordinator) Terrell@uic.edu Telephone: 312-996-6060, 312-996-7989

 Duration: 4 Weeks

 Students Accepted: Min.
 1 Max.
 2

 Lectures/Conferences/Faculty Contact: 10

 Independent Study: 8